Dennis Hackethal’s Blog

 Since a fly cannot create new knowledge ‘on the fly’ (pun intended), it needs ~all the knowledge it requires – flight, walking, etc – preinstalled in its genes.
 Likewise, a baby giraffe walks only a few hours after birth.
 Ducklings can walk and swim shortly after birth.1

 To put it in the context of my Neo-Darwinian approach to the mind: one of our ancestors had a genetic mutation causing ideas to start replicating imperfectly inside his mind.
 This caused more evolution of knowledge to occur during this ancestor’s lifetime and took some of the onus off his genes.
 If an organism can create some knowledge itself then biological evolution doesn’t have to create that same knowledge anymore.
-Many species come out the womb ready to walk, but humans learn to walk themselves.
+Many species are born ready to walk, but humans learn to walk themselves.
 So humans don’t need genes that would otherwise enable them to walk automatically.

 Consider also that unfavorable genetic mutations are more numerous than favorable ones.
-Since creativity can make up for many unfavorable mutations, there was unprecedented selection pressure favoring creativity at roughly the rate at which unfavorable mutations occur.
+Since creativity can make up for many unfavorable behavioral mutations, and even some physical ones, there was unprecedented selection pressure favoring creativity at roughly the rate at which such mutations occur.
 Creativity is a big deal from an evolutionary perspective.
 (Well, from ~any perspective, but especially from an evolutionary one.)

 Specifically, it’s the property physicist David Deutsch calls reach that is responsible for this big difference between the human genome and the genomes of all other species.
 The human genome codes for creativity, and creativity has more than enough reach to cover the knowledge of any other gene the genome could have contained (and even of all those it presumably could not have contained).